+H. Chung So is a public information officer at the Los Angeles County Department of Mental Health, joining the department in 2016.
+At LACDMH, he handles media inquiries about mental health issues, promotes awareness of the department’s services and events, manages the department’s social media channels and prepares crisis communications for emergent situations.

 Before LACDMH, Chung worked at City of Hope’s marketing and communications department for 10 years.
 There, he promoted its clinical, research and philanthropy programs through multiple channels, including press outreach, content marketing, internal communications and social media engagement.

 Chung has also worked in communication roles for a variety of small business, nonprofit, health and media organizations prior to City of Hope.
 Chung earned his M.A. in Strategic Public Relations at the University of Southern California and his B.A. in English and Communications at the University of California, Davis.